jungleman007/code_example/README.md

 The main classes are the following:

-DataRaster.h: an encapsulation of an image.
+*DataRaster.h*: an encapsulation of an image.
 It wraps a set of lower level GDAL functions and provides a single interface for dealing with raster data.

-RasterDims.h: A class for storing the dimensions of an image, or a subrect.
+*RasterDims.h*: A class for storing the dimensions of an image, or a subrect.

-DataBuffer.h: A class that holds a buffer object for interacting with imagery data.
+*DataBuffer.h*: A class that holds a buffer object for interacting with imagery data.

-DataRasterIterator.h: A class that is capable of "iterating" over an image by reading the image in chunks rather than reading the entire image into memory.
+*DataRasterIterator.h*: A class that is capable of "iterating" over an image by reading the image in chunks rather than reading the entire image into memory.
 The iterator supports non-zero overlap between adjacent chunks if desired.

 # Building The Code